-If you are not taking courses elsewhere in the fall for credit transfer, you may either:
+If you are not taking courses elsewhere in the fall for credit transfer, you may:

-- Set up a plan for making up credits in consultation with a class dean/advisor or faculty advisor in order to complete the 128 credits required for graduation in May 2017.
+- Set up a plan for making up credits in consultation with a class advisor/academic dean or faculty advisor in order to complete the 128 credits required for graduation in May 2018.
 Your plan may include summer school or an additional 2-4 credits beyond your 16-credit program, preferably after your first semester at Mount Holyoke.
 We do not recommend taking credit overloads, but it is sometimes possible to do so effectively with careful planning in your sophomore through senior year.

-- If you plan to take courses elsewhere during the fall, try to select courses similar to those you would be taking at Mount Holyoke if you were entering in September.
-Mount Holyoke accepts credit from any regionally-accredited institution for courses which are part of a standard liberal arts curriculum.
+- If you plan to take courses elsewhere during the fall, select courses similar to those you would be taking at Mount Holyoke and submit your plan to the Registrar for pre-approval via the online Pre-Matriculation Form that the Office of Admission will make available in late May.
+(That's the preferred method.
+However, if you are inquiring earlier, you can email your inquiry to email@example.com and include a copy of the course description.)
+In general, Mount Holyoke accepts credit from any regionally-accredited institution for courses which are part of a standard liberal arts curriculum.

-- In order for the credit to transfer, your grade must be C- or better and the course cannot be an online course.
+- In order for the credit to transfer, your grade must be C- or better.

 Credits toward Distribution Requirements

-- If you would like advice in advance on whether a course is likely to meet a distribution requirement, please email the registrar (email@example.com).
-It would be helpful to include a copy of the appropriate course description in the Catalogue for her to review.
-For questions about science distribution, please contact the chair of the applicable department.
+- If you would like advice in advance on whether a course is likely to meet a distribution requirement, as above complete the Pre-Matriculation Form which the Office of Admission will make available online to enrolled students in late May.
+You may also email the registrar (firstname.lastname@example.org) and include a copy of the appropriate course description for her review.

 Spring entrants may study abroad for a semester or year according to the same requirements as fall entrants.
 If you are considering studying abroad in a language other than English, you should take a course in that language in your first semester here, if possible.
 Most beginning language courses (except for the intensive courses in German, Spanish, and Italian) are offered only in the fall semester, so you will have to wait until fall to begin other languages.